rebeccauliasz/PFSR-DukeFace/PFSR/progress-report.md

 ![larger crop version](https://github.com/rebeccauliasz/PFSR-DukeFace/blob/master/PFSR/PFSR-MTMC/img/grid/0_predictedresults-1%203.png)

 These were fun to generate!
 I ended up with way too many usless iamges from all my testing.
 A few examples are uploaded in [https://github.com/rebeccauliasz/PFSR-DukeFace/tree/master/PFSR/PFSR-MTMC/img/grid]

+### Step 2:

+I was skeptical at this point about whether the images I had generated in fact looked enough like faces to be properly processed by a network designed to generate 3D face objects from 2D images.
+I planned to use 3DDFA (Face Alignment in Full Pose Range: A 3D Total Solution)[https://github.com/cleardusk/3DDFA], a repo written using pytorch trained that makes use of models from the dlib library.